shredthaGNAR/list-of-my-starred-repos/README.md

 * [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action): None
 * [igorlogius/limit-active-tabs](https://github.com/igorlogius/limit-active-tabs): Limits the number of active tabs by unloading older tabs
 * [linearmouse/linearmouse](https://github.com/linearmouse/linearmouse): The mouse and trackpad utility for Mac.
+* [igorlogius/link-extras](https://github.com/igorlogius/link-extras): Add extra copy functions to links.
+Works with single or muliple links in a selection.
 * [ddawson/Link-Tools](https://github.com/ddawson/Link-Tools): Configurable copy and visit operations for links in Firefox
 * [apiraino/link_cleaner](https://github.com/apiraino/link_cleaner): A Firefox extension to clean urls from tracking and advertisement parameters
 * [wyattharrell/linkbook](https://github.com/wyattharrell/linkbook): Linkbook is a powerful link-saving web app that can store your favorite links, keep you organized, and much more.